christopherseaman/datasci_217/07/index.md

 3. Advanced Visualization

 <!--
-ADD SPEAKER NOTES IN COMMENTS LIKE THIS
+ADD SPEAKER NOTES FOR THIS SLIDE IN THIS COMMENT
 -->

 ---